 IoT sensor data refers to the data collected by smart sensors and devices in any Internet of Things (IoT) ecosystem.
 These sensors and devices can range from large objects like a car to small gadgets like a thermostat.
 Once collected, data can be transmitted to the networks for further analysis and instructions.

 2. What data do IoT sensors collect?

 Due to the wide variety of IoT sensors, the same is true of the data collected by sensors.
 Sensors can collect an immense amount of information about their surroundings including temperature, humidity, light, location position, activity level, movement tracking, attendance of students, and many more.

 3. What are the advantages of IoT sensors?

 The advantages of IoT sensors are numerous, including:

 - Collect data on processes and assets in real-time

 - Monitor processes and assets accurately, continuously, and reliably

 4. How do sensors work in general?

-By changing its electrical properties, the sensor can respond to the changes in physical conditions.
-In simple terms, sensors convert stimuli such as heat, light, sound and motion into electrical signals, which are converted into binary code by an electronic system and passed on to a computer for processing.
+By changing its electrical properties, the sensor can respond to changes in physical conditions.
+In simple terms, sensors convert stimuli such as heat, light, sound, and motion into electrical signals, which are converted into binary code by an electronic system and passed on to a computer for processing.